status-im/specs/docs/stable/2-account.md

 ### Contact Discovery

 #### Public channels
 - Public group channels in Status are a broadcast/subscription system.
-All public messages are encrypted with a symmetric key drived from the channel name, `K_{pub,sym}`, which is publicly known.
+All public messages are encrypted with a symmetric key derived from the channel name, `K_{pub,sym}`, which is publicly known.
 - A public group channel's symmetric key MUST creation must follow the [web3 API](https://web3js.readthedocs.io/en/1.0/web3-shh.html#generatesymkeyfrompassword)'s `web3.ssh.generateSymKeyFromPassword` function
 - In order to post to a public group channel, a client MUST have a valid account created.
 - In order to listen to a public group channel, a client must subscribe to the channel name.
 The sender of a message is derived from the message's signature.